urbanware-org/mimefield/README.md

 ### *Python* framework

-In order to run the latest version of *MIMEfield*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system as well as the *[python-magic](https://pypi.org/project/python-magic/)* module.
+In order to run the latest version the *MIMEfield* project, *Python* 3.6 or higher must be installed as well as the *[python-magic](https://pypi.org/project/python-magic/)* module.

-If you need a version for the *Python* 2.x framework for whatever reason, you can try refactoring the syntax from *Python* 3.x to version 2.x using the *[3to2](https://pypi.python.org/pypi/3to2)* tool.

-However, there is no guarantee that this works properly or at all.

 ### Packages

-If you are running *Windows*, the *libmagic* file type identification library is mandatory.
+If you are running *MIMEfield* on *Windows*, the *libmagic* file type identification library is mandatory.
 Details can be found [here](https://pypi.org/project/python-magic).

-On *Unix*-like operating systems (such as *Linux* and *BSD*) the library is not required, but can be used as fallback.
+On *Unix*-like operating systems (such as *Linux* and *BSD*) the `file` tool is available for file type determination (as described in the man page), so the *[python-magic](https://pypi.org/project/python-magic/)* module is not required, but is useful for additional identification purposes, as the output of them may differ.

 [Top](#mimefield-)